benfarahmand/air-sensor/README.md

 Credits:
-- To understand how to convert voltage values to PPM, I borrowed from https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ
+- To understand how to convert voltage values to PPM, I borrowed from https://github.com/tutRPi/Raspberry-Pi-Gas-Sensor-MQ <- running into issues following this tutorial.
+Trying this one instead: https://github.com/shubham0490/MQ-sensor-ppm-conversion